-The School of Modern Languages and Cultures at Warwick University invites applications for doctoral study commencing in September 2019.
-Competitions for the following financial support remain open:
+The School of Modern Languages and Cultures (SMLC) at the University of Warwick is pleased to invite applications for doctoral study commencing in September 2020.

-- Apply for a place without delay: please see here.
+- For more information on prerequisites and how apply for a place of study, please see here.

 Individual staff and their specialisms can be viewed here.

 Applicants who may be interested in doctoral study in Modern Languages (French Studies, German Studies, Hispanic Studies, Italian Studies, Translation Studies) at Warwick are invited to contact the relevant Director of Graduate Studies as soon as possible:

 - French Studies, Translation Studies and general inquiries: Prof. Ingrid De Smet at I.de-Smet@warwick.ac.uk

 - German Studies: Dr Helmut Schmitz at firstname.lastname@example.org